-There are many rental car companies in Namibia that provide 4×4 vehicles that include a fold-up tent attached to the roof.
+Renting a car in Namibia is easy and there are many rental car companies that provide 4×4 vehicles that include a fold-up tent attached to the roof.
 This is an ideal way to travel as so much of the country is remote but campsites are conveniently located throughout.
-This is also the best way to see Namibia if you’re on a budget.
+Renting a car in Namibia is also the best way to see the country if you’re on a budget.

 Rules of the Road

 - In Namibia, you’ll be driving on the left side of the road.
 If you’re not used to it just know that you’ll regularly mistake your windshield wipers for your turn signal.

 - Drivers in Namibia are required by law to keep their headlights on at all hours of the day.
 This is a new law so not everyone complies currently.
 But if you are caught with your headlights off, you’ll likely face a 350 NAD (~$29 USD) fine.

 - All passengers in Namibia must wear seatbelts.

 - Check whether your car takes diesel or unleaded gas before you get to the gas station.

 - Visitors are advised not to drive at night as many animals cross the road or rest on the warm pavement and can be difficult to spot.

 - Expect everything to take longer than you expect it to.
 And expect everything in your truck to be covered in dust all of the time.

 - Speed limits are clearly marked on most roads throughout the country.